Welcome to De Anza College!

 Below are the classes that I usually teach each year.

-Aside from teaching, for the last three years I worked on an exciting project called IMPACT AAPI, a collection of initiatives designed especially to support under-served Asian American and Pacific Islander students in reaching their educational goals at De Anza and beyond.
+Aside from teaching, I recently worked on an exciting project called IMPACT AAPI, a collection of initiatives designed especially to support under-served Asian American and Pacific Islander students in reaching their educational goals at De Anza and beyond.
 In fall of 2008, De Anza College was one of six colleges/universities in the country awarded a grant from the U.S. Department of Education's new federal grant program: AANAPISI.
 The aim of the federal grant was to strengthen the college as an institution so that it better serves under-served student populations.
 IMPACT AAPI was launched with support from the grant.

 After a successful three years, the grant ended in Sept 2011.
 You can check out what we accomplished here...click on the Final Report below: